Skip to main content

 read attempts to parse data and return a workbook object

-The type of the options object determines how data is interpreted.
+The type property of the opts object controls how data is interpreted.
 For string data, the default interpretation is Base64.

 readFile attempts to read a local file with specified filename.

-This method only works in specific environments.
-It does not work in browsers!
+readFile works in specific platforms.
+It does not support web browsers!

 The NodeJS installation note includes additional instructions for non-standard use cases.